-- 6.1.1.
+- 7.1.1.
 Under normal circumstances, once the vehicle has been tested and the data are available and verified, the results will be published by Euro NCAP.
-Manufacturers will not be able to propose further modifications leading to a retest and may not make use of the star rating, or make reference to it, until the result has been published by Euro NCAP - 6.1.2.
+Manufacturers will not be able to propose further modifications leading to a retest and may not make use of the star rating, or make reference to it, until the result has been published by Euro NCAP. - 7.1.2.
 The rating with the details of the test vehicle specification will be published as part of the normal release schedule on the date agreed with the sponsor.
-Euro NCAP will publish the base star rating (and optional rating if available) and additional information (percentage scores, coloured men etc.) on its website. - 6.1.3.
+Euro NCAP will publish the base star rating (and optional rating if available) and additional information (percentage scores, coloured men etc.) on its website. - 7.1.3.
 An optional rating must be published at the same time as the base rating, using the protocols relevant to the assessments in the year of publication (i.e. both ratings must carry the 'date-stamp' of the year when the rating was done).
-This means that an optional rating cannot be requested after the publication of a base rating has occurred.
+This means that an optional rating cannot be requested after the publication of a base rating has occurred. - 7.1.4.

-- 6.1.4.
 Euro NCAP will inform the vehicle manufacturer in advance of the target date for publication of the result on the website.
-In general, this date will be no later than two months from the date of arrival of test vehicles at the laboratory. - 6.1.5.
-Where a vehicle has been retested, the following applies: - 6.1.5.1.
+In general, this target date will be no later than two months from the-date of arrival of test vehicles at the laboratory. - 7.1.5.
+Where a vehicle has been retested, the following applies: - 7.1.5.1.
 The rating will, if possible, be published as originally intended.
-If the original release date cannot be met, the result will be published as soon as possible after the originally-intended launch date (but no more delayed than 3 months). - 6.1.5.2.
+If the original release date cannot be met, the result will be published as soon as possible after the originally-intended launch date (but no more delayed than 3 months). - 7.1.5.2.
 If all the above conditions are met and Euro NCAP is satisfied that no member of the public will receive a vehicle of the specification originally tested, Euro NCAP will not publish information about the problem identified or the manufacturer's actions.
-Where specific market action has been required by the manufacturer a part of the retest, Euro NCAP reserves the right to bring this to the attention of the consumer at the time of the publication of the result. - 6.1.6.
-Where a vehicle has been re-assessed, the following applies: - 6.1.6.1.
-The rating will be published as part of the normal release schedule. - 6.1.6.2.
-The result of a reassessment will be published alongside the original rating, with a VIN identifying the first vehicle produced to which the new assessment applies.
-The original rating will identify, by means of a VIN, the final vehicle to which it applied. - 6.1.7.
-Where an audit test is required, the following applies: - 6.1.7.1.
-A vehicle's rating will not be published until the results of the audit test (including inspection) are known and demonstrate good correlation with the original test results. - 6.1.7.2.
-The rating will be based on the original test data and published as part of the normal release schedule if the results of the audit test demonstrate that the performance difference is acceptable. - 6.1.7.3.
-If the differences between the results of the audit test differ unacceptably from the original results, Euro NCAP may require that all relevant tests are repeated on vehicles whose production status is certain, and publication of the rating will be delayed. - 6.1.7.4.
-Euro NCAP reserves the right to publish information about the presence of non-standard or prototype components. - 6.2.
-Recalculation - 6.2.1.
-Euro NCAP gives manufacturers the exclusive right to update a vehicle's rating to a later assessment regime (year) than was originally applied, based on the original test data. - 6.2.2.
-The following conditions apply for recalculation: - 6.2.2.1.
-Euro NCAP's assessment scheme has changed with respect to the original rules under which the car was rated. - 6.2.2.2.
-The safety performance of the vehicle to which the new rating applies has not changed compared to the original tested model. - 6.2.2.3.
-The original test data are not older than 3 years. - 6.2.2.4.
-The vehicle to which the new rating applies will be on sale for at least two more years. - 6.2.3.
-The requirements (threshold, balance values etc.) applicable to the year of recalculation will be used to recalculate the result. - 6.2.4.
-By requesting a recalculation, the manufacturer agrees to sponsor the required tests. - 6.2.5.
-Re-calculation of a vehicle result will preclude a reassessment in the same year.
+Where specific market action has been required by the manufacturer a part of the retest, Euro NCAP reserves the right to bring this to the attention of the consumer at the time of the publication of the result. - 7.1.6.
+Where a vehicle has been re-assessed, the following applies: - 7.1.6.1.
+The rating will be published as part of the normal release schedule. - 7.1.6.2.
+The result of a reassessment will be published alongside the original rating, with a VINidentifying the first vehicle produced to which the new assessment applies.
+The original rating will identify, by means of a VIN, the final vehicle to which it applied. - 7.1.7.
+Where an audit test is required, the following applies: - 7.1.7.1.
+A vehicle's rating will not be published until the results of the audit test (including inspection) are known and demonstrate good correlation with the original test results. - 7.1.7.2.
+The rating will be based on the original test data and published as part of the normal release schedule if the results of the audit test demonstrate that the performance difference is acceptable. - 7.1.7.3.
+If the differences between the results of the audit test differ unacceptably from the original results, Euro NCAP may require that all relevant tests are repeated on vehicles whose production status is certain, and publication of the rating will be delayed. - 7.1.7.4.
+Euro NCAP reserves the right to publish information about the presence of non-standard or prototype components.